-(a) A processor may provide a retailer free samples of usableuseable marijuana packaged in a sample jar protected by a plastic or metal mesh screen to allow customers to smell the product before purchase.
-The sample jar may not contain more than three and one-half grams of usableuseable marijuana.
+- (a) A processor may provide a retailer free samples of ((usable)) useable marijuana packaged in a sample jar protected by a plastic or metal mesh screen to allow customers to smell the product before purchase.
+The sample jar may not contain more than three and one-half grams of ((usable)) useable marijuana.
 The plastic or metal mesh screen must be sealed onto the container, and must be free of rips, tears, or holes greater than 2 mm in diameter.
-The sample jar and the usableuseable marijuana within may not be sold to a customer and must be returned to the licensed processor who provided the usable useable marijuana and sample jar.

-- (9)(b) Sample jar labeling: All vendor samples and sample jars must be labeled with the following: - (a)(i) Sixteen digitidentification-The unique identifier number given generated by the traceability system; - (b)(ii) Information identifying whether it is a vendor sample or sample jar; - (c)(iii) The UBI number of the licensed entity providing the sample; and - (d)(iv) Weight of the product in ounces and grams or volume as applicable. - (10)(c) A marijuana processor must make quality assurance test results available to any retailer receiving sample jars.
-The processor must also provide a statement that discloses all pesticides applied to the marijuana plants and growing medium during production. - (d) If a marijuana extract was added to the product, the processor must disclose to the retailer the type of extraction process and any solvent, gas, or other chemical used in the extraction process, or any other compound added to the extract.
+The sample jar and the ((usable)) useable marijuana within may not be sold to a customer and must be returned to the licensed processor who provided the ((usable)) useable marijuana and sample jar. - $\overline{((+9))}$) (b) Sample jar labeling: All ((vendor samples and)) sample jars must be labeled with the following: - ((\frac{(a) Sixteen digit identification})) (i) The unique identifier number ((\frac{given})) generated by the traceability system; - $((\frac{b}{b}))$ (ii) Information identifying whether it is a vendor sample or sample jar; - $((\frac{(c)}{c}))$ (iii) The UBI number of the licensed entity providing the sample; and - $((\frac{d}{d}))$ (iv) Weight of the product in ounces and grams or volume as applicable. - (((10))) (c) A marijuana processor must make quality assurance test results available to any retailer receiving sample jars.
+The processor must also provide a statement that discloses all pesticides applied to the marijuana plants and growing medium during production. - $\underline{\mbox{(d)}}$ If a marijuana extract was added to the product, the processor must disclose to the retailer the type of extraction process and any solvent, gas, or other chemical used in the extraction process, or any other compound added to the extract. - $((\frac{11}{11}))$ (7) Transportation.

-$\frac{(11)}{(10)}$ Transportation.
 Outgoing and return vendor samples and sample jars must adhere to the transportation requirements in WAC 314-55-085.

-[Statutory Authority: RCW 69.50.342 and 69.50.345.
-WSR 16-11-110, § 314-55-096, filed 5/18/16, effective 6/18/16.]
+AMENDATORY SECTION (Amending WSR 16-11-110, filed 5/18/16, effective 6/18/16)

 - WAC 314-55-097 Marijuana waste disposal-Liquids and solids.
-(1) Solid and liquid wastes generated during marijuana production and processing must be stored, managed, and disposed of in accordance with applicable state and local laws and regulations. - (2) Wastewater generated during marijuana production and processing must be disposed of in compliance with applicable state and local laws and regulations. - (3) Wastes from the production and processing of marijuana plants must be evaluated against the state's dangerous waste regulations (chapter 173-303 WAC) to determine if those wastes designate as dangerous waste.
-It is the responsibility of each waste generator to properly evaluate their waste to determine if it is designated as a dangerous waste.
-If a generator's waste does designate as a dangerous waste, then that waste(s) is subject to the applicable management standards found in chapter 173-303 WAC.
+(1) Solid and liquid wastes generated during marijuana production and processing must be stored, managed, and disposed of in accordance with applicable state and local laws and regulations. - (2) Wastewater generated during marijuana production and processing must be disposed of in compliance with applicable state and local laws and regulations.